richorama/ODIN/readme.md

 # The Concept

-Taking inspiration from [OWIN](http://owin.org/) (Open Web Interface for .Net) and the interesting stuff going on with [LevelDB and Node.js](https://github.com/rvagg/node-levelup) I thought it would be interesting to define an interface for accessing data in a NoSQL, key/value pair style.
+Taking inspiration from [OWIN](http://owin.org/) (Open Web Interface for .Net) and what's going on with [LevelDB and Node.js](https://github.com/rvagg/node-levelup) I thought it would be interesting to define a .NET interface for accessing data in a NoSQL, key/value pair style.

 This interface is supposed to be simple and provide a lowest-common-denominator for key/value stores.
 Databases will always offer more exotic features and optimisations for which this interface can't cater for.